ryanaghdam/has-key-deep/README.md

 Changelog
 ---------

+- v2.1.4: Adds `minor-` and `major-release` NPM scripts
-- v2.1.2: Adds `patch-release` NPM script and adds project description
+- v2.1.3: Adds `patch-release` NPM script and adds project description
 - v2.1.1: Adds ESLint
 - v2.1.0: Adds support for `null` values (6/20/2016)
 - v2.0.0: Switches order of arguments, provides curried function if only one is